Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-where the second approximation assumes that $n_j$ is large for all $j=1,2,\ldots,p$ and uses Stirling's formula.
-Therefore we can see that the embedding rate is approximately $20\%$ below the upper bound with this static partitioning strategy.
-Even if this looks like a modest achievement, we must bear in mind that~\eqref{eq:wm_av_2_partition_lsb} and~\eqref{eq:rho_partition_lsb} hold for any host for which the slowly varying histogram assumption is valid, whereas~$\rho_u$ can only be approached by a host whose histogram resembles a Gaussian distribution.
+where the second approximation in~\eqref{eq:rho_partition_lsb} assumes that $n_j$ is large for all $j=1,2,\ldots,p$ and uses Stirling's formula.
+Therefore both the embedding rate and its lower bounds are approximately $20\%$ below the upper bound for the static support partitioning $\mathcal{U}_q^{q/2}$.
+Even if this looks like a modest achievement, bear in mind that approximations~\eqref{eq:wm_av_2_partition_lsb} and~\eqref{eq:rho_partition_lsb} hold for any host for which the histogram assumption is valid, whereas~$\rho_u$ can only be approached (but not attained) by a host whose histogram resembles a Gaussian distribution.

-This analysis also shows that the static partitioning strategy employed in this section can implement histogram-preserving steganography with nearly the same embedding distortion and embedding rate as (non histogram-preserving) LSB steganography ---namely~\eqref{eq:wm_av_2_partition_lsb} and~\eqref{eq:rho_partition_lsb}.
-Therefore this partitioning strategy allows partitioned permutation coding to supersede all existing ad-hoc strategies aimed at reducing the histogram artifacts of LSB steganography ---not only the histogram-preserving techniques mentioned in Section~\ref{sec:prior-work}, but also the extensively studied LSB ``matching'' algorithm (also known as $\pm 1$ steganography)~\cite{sharp01:lsb}.
+More importantly, the analysis above shows that partitioned permutation coding relying on $\mathcal{U}_q^{q/2}$ implements histogram-preserving steganography with approximately the same embedding distortion and embedding rate ---namely,~\eqref{eq:wm_av_2_partition_lsb} and~\eqref{eq:rho_partition_lsb}--- as (non histogram-preserving) LSB steganography.
+This allows to finally settle a long-standing practical problem of LSB-like steganographic algorithms: some of them are able to preserve the histogram at the cost of decreasing the rate (like the techniques mentioned in Section~\ref{sec:prior-work}), while others are able to preserve the rate-distortion of LSB steganography at the cost of only smoothing the histogram artifacts caused by the LSB method (in particular the extensively studied LSB matching algorithm, also known as $\pm 1$ steganography~\cite{sharp01:lsb}).